bruceythegoosey/Acer-C720-Hackintosh/README.md

 *Both Cypress and Elan touchpads are interchangable.
 You can often find the supported Elan touchpad on eBay and replace the unsupported Cypress model. [link](https://www.ifixit.com/Guide/Acer+Chromebook+C720-2827+Trackpad+Replacement/121918)

-*You can also easily upgrade the low quality display to an IPS unit. [link](https://www.reddit.com/r/chrultrabook/comments/5krtpw/upgrade_the_c720p_or_c740_display/) There has been great success in adding a digitizer to the non touchscreen model as well.
+*You can also easily upgrade the low quality display to an [IPS unit](https://www.reddit.com/r/chrultrabook/comments/5krtpw/upgrade_the_c720p_or_c740_display/).
+There has been great success in adding a digitizer to the non touchscreen model as well.

 ## Installation